CEDL2017/homework1/results/index.md

 #Project 5: Deep Classification

 ## Overview
-The project is related to VGG16
+The project is heavily reference the code : https://gist.github.com/omoindrot/dedc857cdc0e680dfb1be99762990c9c omoindrot teaches us how to tune a vgg model
 > quote